Specialist Firearms Command: Training

-Potential AFOs are invited to attend the Training Centre after they have undergone the written tests and interviews, and successfully completed their probationary period with a further two years in a core policing role.
+Potential AFOs are invited to attend the Training Centre after they have undergone the written tests and interviews, and completed their probationary period with a further two years in a core policing role.
 They undergo two weeks of intensive training on the Glock 17 Pistol and the Heckler & Koch MP5 carbine; both weapons use 9mm rounds.
 This is followed by a further nine weeks of training focused on ARV tactics and searching buildings.

 Based at MPSTC, MO19 provides initial and continuation training for all MPS firearms officers.
 There are more than twenty courses provided by nationally accredited firearms instructors.
-Courses are based on the National Firearms Training Curriculum, to cover the variety of roles covered by AFOs in the MPS.
+Courses are based on the National Firearms Training Curriculum to cover the variety of roles covered by AFOs in the MPS.
 The courses range from firepower demonstrations (to highlight the dangers of firearms to new MPS recruits) and initial firearms courses, to Operational Firearms Commander (OFC) training and National Firearms Instructor courses.
 There were 683 courses run at MPSTC in the 2006–07 financial year.

 Current organisation

-MO19 currently has two tiers of armed officers.
+MO19 presently has two tiers of armed officers.

 Armed response vehicles (ARVs)

-The first tier is the armed response vehicle, or ARV.
-Commonly referred to as the Trojans, ARVs are responsible for patrolling the city and to provide immediate armed support to other police units.
-ARVs conduct targeted patrols of high crime areas, and are trained to engage in high speed pursuits.
+The first tier is an armed response vehicle, or ARV.
+Commonly referred to as Trojans, ARVs are responsible for patrolling the city and providing immediate armed support to other police units.
+ARVs are a 24/7-365 London-wide resource that conduct targeted patrols of high-crime areas and are trained to engage in high-speed pursuits.

-Each ARV is crewed by 3 armed response officers: driver, communications operator and observer/navigator.
+Each ARV is crewed by 3 armed response vehicle officers: driver, communications operator and observer/navigator.